How to Prepare for First Placement: Tips for Foster Parents

 As a new foster parent, you likely have questions about how to prepare for your first placement.

 This is an exciting moment!
 Since you've reached this point, you've met the requirements set by state/United States laws and are ready to foster.
-There are just a few more steps you can take to make the placement process a smooth one.
+There are just a few more steps you can take to make the placement process smooth.

-Here are some tips for Virginia foster parents.
+Here are some tips for foster parents in the state of Virginia.

 Build Your Support Network